 - Media transcoding

 - Call detail reports

 - Call center services

-- QoS, Business Groups
+- Quality of service (QoS), Business Groups

 - Social media usability